Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Numerical experiments

-In the experiments with $\{100, 150, 200, 500, 800\}$ training data respectively, we take $\beta=0.01$ and $r=\beta\rho(A^TA)+0.1$.
-The training data is generated by random numbers satisfying a normal distribution, and we set $n=2$ for visualizing the classification results.
-In addition, the stopping criterion is defined by
+To simulate, we follow some standard way (e.g., as elucidated on \url{https://web.stanford.edu/~boyd/papers/admm/svm/linear_svm_example.html}) to generate the random training data satisfying a normal distribution, and we set $n=2$ for visualizing the classification results.
+Moreover, the stopping criterion for \eqref{svm} is defined as

-\cref{svm} shows the experiment results with different settings of total data number and regularization factor $\tau$, which exactly demonstrates that the algorithm \eqref{SVMI-ALM} obtains convergence while $\tau \geq 0.75$. \cref{svmf} illustrates the computed classification results with $100$ and $150$ data points with $\tau=0.75$.
-As shown in \cref{svm}, the convergence rate gets faster as $\tau$ turns smaller and saves up to $25\%$ iterations by comparing the results between $\tau=1$ and $\tau = 0.75$.
-We also plot errors w.r.t. iterations ("It.") for the method \eqref{SVMI-ALM} with various settings of $\tau$ in \cref{svmf}, from which it is clear that the novel method has a steeper convergence curve for a smaller factor $\tau$.